Warnings spread on Tiktok about ‘Feel Free’ drinks that contain kratom, which has opioid-like effects

 “As an addiction medicine doctor, I would never suggest that somebody consume that [Feel Free] that’s in recovery,” Levy told NBC News.

-Botanic Tonics, the company that makes Feel Free, told NBC News that “false and misleading claims are being made” about their products.
+In a statement to The Independent, Botanic Tonics, the company that makes Feel Free, claimed the NBC News story contained "false and misleading statements" and maintained they have received no complaints involving serious addiction.

 Botanic Tonics also paid $8.75 million in 2023 to settle a class action lawsuit claiming the company failed to warn users about the dangers of kratom.
 The company did not admit wrongdoing by settling the lawsuit.